sduig/Github-Security-Advisories/README.md

 gsa_advanced.py extracts key Atoma elements such as ID, Title, Updated, Published, CVE and stores the results in a CSV file.

+gsa_advanced_proxy.py supports proxy requests and extracts key Atoma elements such as ID, Title, Updated, Published, CVE and stores the results in a CSV file.

+gsa_advanced_parsed.py extracts key Atoma elements such as ID, Title, Updated, Published, CVE and parses any special characters ('[],') stores the results in a CSV file.

 The goal is to create a MISP CSV import feed by hosting the CSV file as an accessible web feed on a local server.